-Join Angie Taylor for an in-depth discussion in this video Creating looping animations, part of After Effects Expressions: Getting Started.
+Join Angie Taylor for an in-depth discussion in this video Creating looping animations, part of Learning After Effects Expressions.

 Okay, after the math chapter, we need a bit of light relief.
 So we're going to have a look at the expression language, which you can access in the Expression Language menu.
 There's also a lot of help in the After Effects help.
 So make sure you have a look under Expression Reference to get help with expressions if you get stuck.
 Now, we're going to start by having a look at looping.
 And here, we have some position key frames.